hair

 TL;DR: That alarming handful of hair around three to four months postpartum is normal — pregnancy’s high estrogen kept your hair in its growing phase, and afterwards it catches up all at once.
 Dermatologists call it postpartum telogen effluvium, and most people are back to normal fullness by their baby’s first birthday.
-Be gentle, and see a doctor if it drags on.
+Be gentle, see a doctor if it drags on, and consider a simple daily scalp habit as your one easy win in a chaotic season.

 Why it happens (and why it’s so dramatic)